 With the Business Analyst extension, you can create, balance, and edit sales regions, service areas, or franchise zones.
 A Territory Solution is a specific layer that contains a base (or alignment) layer and a territory layer.
 Additional levels (such as regions and districts) and layers (such as seed points and boundaries) can be added to help with analysis.

-The Territory Design toolbox and the Territory Design ribbon contain tools to create a territory solution, add constraints, balance territories, and manually edit territories.
+The Territory Design toolbox and the Territory Design tab contain tools to create a territory solution, add constraints, balance territories, and manually edit territories.
 The Territory Design toolbox is organized into toolsets that define the scope of the tasks accomplished by the tools they contain (for example, creating and managing territory solutions and analysis).

 A Territory Solution layer is a group layer that contains a minimum of two layers: a base layer and a territories layer with the solution name specified by the user during the creation process.
 The base layer has the same name as the input layer name.
 Although the base layer, level , name cannot be changed during the creation of the territory solution, the input layer name can be changed before creation.
-The default name for the territory layer (level 1) is Territories; however, this name can be changed.
+The default name for the territory layer (level 1) is Territories, but this name can be changed.